GreenNekoHaunt/Terracraft/README.md

 3. Adapted Features
 ==========

 *.
-Feature: Alternate Ores spawn chunk based instead of world based.
+Feature: Alternate Ores spawn chunk based instead of world based.<br/>
     Reason: Terraria map is restricted, Minecraft world is infinite.
-Characters from Minecraft are world dependend.
+Characters from Minecraft are world dependend.<br/>
 *.
-Feature: Minecrafts crafting system will be used for Terracraft recipes.
+Feature: Minecrafts crafting system will be used for Terracraft recipes.<br/>
-    Reason: Minecrafts crafting system is more comfortable and can be easily memorized unlike Terraria's.
+    Reason: Minecrafts crafting system is more comfortable and can be easily memorized unlike Terraria's.<br/>